jcombs-pointblue/AAFUtility/README.md

 # AAFUtility
 Advanced Authentication Card Utility

-Micro Focus Advanced Authentication provides a REST API that is used by this utility to register authentication cards and associate them with users.
+Micro Focus (now Opentext) Advanced Authentication provides a REST API that is used by this utility to register authentication cards and associate them with users.

-The utility is implemented in Java and require JRE 1.8 or higher.
+The utility is implemented in Java and requires JRE 1.8 or higher.
 The components of the utility are:

 	• dist/AAFUtility.jar – contain the utility